Understanding TCM Diagnosis

 If possible, bring any relevant medical test results or reports

-Conclusion: The Value of Traditional Assessment Methods
+The Value of Traditional Assessment Methods

 The TCM diagnostic process at Carlton Massage represents thousands of years of refined clinical observation.
 While these techniques may seem unusual if you're accustomed only to Western medical assessments, they provide valuable insights that guide effective, personalized treatment.